Mikaela/gist/matrix/m.room.power_levels/README.md

 - Don't have anything in `events {}` as `0` or otherwise users will be able to send state events with that name including gigabytes of data breaking the room.
-  - Refer to security considerations of MSC 3779.
+  - Refer to security considerations of [MSC3779](https://github.com/matrix-org/matrix-spec-proposals/pull/3779).

 ### Reasonable version